Marta-Barea/prometheus-aws-billing-exporter/README.md

 ## 📊 Metrics

-- usage_quantity: Represents the usage amount of a specific AWS product.
 - blended_cost: Represents the combined cost for a specific AWS product.
 - unblended_cost: Represents the individual, uncombined cost for a specific AWS product.

-Each metric is labeled by its respective product name.
+Each metric is labeled by its respective product and resource names.

 ## 🔒 Note